University of Nottingham Malaysia

 Documents required for residents of all countries

 • Clear cover to cover scan of all passport pages.
-Ensure that two passport pages are in ONE A4 paged paper, this including all blank pages.
-Your passport validity MUST be more than 18 months from the date of your registration.
-Or should be valid for the duration of your course to receive a Student Pass for the full duration of your course (3 years).
-The issuance of student pass is entirely at the discreion of Immigration Dept.
+Ensure that two passport pages are in ONE A4 paged paper, this includes all blank pages.
+Your passport validity MUST be more than 18 months from the date of your registration or should be valid for the duration of your course to receive a Student Pass for the full duration of your course (3 years).
+The issuance of the student pass is entirely at the discretion of the Immigration Department of Malaysia.
+Passport attachment guidelines

 • Complete academic certificates/transcripts (including English proficiency test, if applicable) in English.
 For academic certificates/transcripts in other languages, a certified true copy of the English translation must be submitted together with the original version.

 • Conditional/ Unconditional offer letter from UNM.
-UNM are 'Tier Five' Institution and you are allowed to apply VAL once Conditional offier letter is received.
+UNM is a "Tier Five" Institution and you are allowed to apply for your VAL, once your conditional offer letter is received.

 • Proof of payment of RM4,660 visa fees (payable thru MyNottingham portal)

-• All new international students applying for VAL will be require to pay additional fee of RM2,000 as Visa Deposit.
-Visa Office will refund this visa deposit fee once student submit their passport for student pass shorten/cancellation after completion of studies or during graduation before going to home country.
+• All new international students applying for their VAL will be required to pay an additional fee of RM2,000 as the Visa Deposit.
 Therefore, the new fee shall be RM4,660, this inclusive of visa processing fee of RM2,660.

 Additional documents for residents of specific countries

 • Copy of yellow fever vaccination card (for students from high risk countries).
-Please refer this link for further details, here
+Please refer here for further details.

-• For Chinese students, you are required to provide the online verification report of the academic certificate which can be obtained through the China Credentials Verification (CSSD) / Academic Degrees and Graduate Education Development Center (CDGDC) (www.chsi.cn) / Chinese Service Center for Scholarly Exchange (www.cscse.edu.cn)
+• For Chinese students, you are required to provide the online verification report of your academic certificate which can be obtained through the China Credentials Verification (CSSD) / Academic Degrees and Graduate Education Development Center (CDGDC) / Chinese Service Center for Scholarly Exchange

 New students who have current valid passes for Malaysia (transferring students/ dependant visa holders) may have to submit additional documents.
 Please refer to Special Circumstances for further information.